 - raising the clarity of an image, not the sharpness, will provide a better contrast than altering exposure or actual contrast

 - adding a slight green tint to a photo, on the whole or just to a portion via an applied mask, will help to draw the purest colors from both the steam and the deeper hot springs.
+This is a great way to reduce the effect of excessive steam.

 Depending on the software you use, you’ll find that tool such as color and gradient masks can be very helpful for editing geyser photography.
 Use the tools you have and you’ll find the outcome is a suite of beautiful photos.